 Following decades of living with undiagnosed depression, John is now using his platform to break down the stigma of mental illness.
-In his new podcast “Depresh Mode,” he interviews comedians, musicians, authors, and actors about living with depression, anxiety, and other common disorders.
+In his new comedy / mental health podcast “Depresh Mode,” he interviews comedians, musicians, authors, and actors about living with depression, anxiety, and other common disorders.
 Through their honest, relatable conversations, listeners can learn more about their options for facing mental illness and feel less alone.

 In this episode, John shares the power of sharing your story, how humor can make things less scary, and how we can all follow his example in breaking down mental health stigma by talking about it.